 Repeat this process for the vnetgwCentral gateway and using an ASN tag value of 65020.
 This will enable both gateways for BGP.
 The next step is to enable BGP on the gateway connections.

-Navigate to subscriptions|Azure-Pass|resourceGroups|rgEast|providers|Microsoft.Network|connections| vnetgwCentral-to-vnetgwEast and click Edit in the right hand pane.
+Navigate to subscriptions|SubscriptionName|resourceGroups|rgEast|providers|Microsoft.Network|connections| vnetgwCentral-to-vnetgwEast and click Edit in the right-hand pane.

-In the right hand pane, scroll down to the “enableBgp” tag and configure it to true and click the Put button.
+In the right-hand pane, scroll down to the “enableBgp” tag and configure it to true and click the Put button.